oracle/tribuo/docs/Roadmap.md

 categorical and real valued features, and promotes the former to the latter when there are too many categories.
 This could be tied into the `RowProcessor` to give the user control over the feature types, which could filter down into algorithmic choices elsewhere in the package.
-- Serialization.
-We'd like to have alternate serialization mechanisms for models and datasets until Java's serialization mechanisms improve.
+- ~~Serialization.
+We'd like to have alternate serialization mechanisms for models and datasets until Java's serialization mechanisms improve.~~
+    - In 4.3 we added protobuf serialization to Tribuo and deprecated Java serialization.
 - Caching datasource.
 Datasources may currently perform expensive feature extraction steps (I'm looking at you `RowProcessor`), and it would be useful to be able to cache the output of that locally, while maintaining the link to the original data.
 We don't have a firm design for this feature yet, but we're in need of it for some internal work.
-- KMeans & Nearest Neighbour share very little code, but are conceptually very similar.
-We'd like to refactor out the shared code (while maintaining serialization compatibility).
+- ~~KMeans & Nearest Neighbour share very little code, but are conceptually very similar.
+We'd like to refactor out the shared code (while maintaining serialization compatibility).~~
+    - In 4.3 we added a distance querying interface and refactored KMeans, KNN and HDBSCAN to use it.
 - Allow `DatasetView` to regenerate its feature and output domains.
 Currently all views of a dataset share the same immutable feature domain, but in some cases this can leak information from test time to train (e.g., when using the unselected data as an out of bag sample).